-Power Plugs, Outlets & Electricity in France
+Power Plugs and Electrical Outlets in France

 In France, they use Type C and E power plugs and outlets.
 The voltage is 230V, and the frequency is 50Hz.

-So, you’ll need a travel adapter in France.
+⚠️ So, you’ll need a travel adapter in France.
 Their plugs and outlets are different from the Type A and B ones we use back in the States.

 Quick Overview of the Plugs in France: